Primary Care Track

 Our Primary Care track was created in 2011 and has grown to five residents per class.
 We are a tight-knit community focusing on providing culturally competent, cost-conscious, evidence based primary care to diverse populations.
 While we are lucky to have a "program within a program," the PC track is also fully integrated within the larger Internal Medicine program.
 This provides support and mentorship from all of Program Leadership and co-residents.

 The structure of our program is a 4+2 model that tracks with the categorical track so residents travel with their peers throughout residency.
 The primary care residents are grouped in two cohorts to share in clinical experiences together and have many unique experiences throughout their three years.
 PGY-2s and PGY-3s have a dedicated four-week outpatient clinic block in addition to their +2 ambulatory weeks to increase exposure to the outpatient experience and provide a true window into the daily practice of primary care medicine.
 For the PGY2s, they precept in the CMSRU student clinic, work in an interdisciplinary team with a clinical pharmacist, and have clinical hours in their primary clinic site.
-The PGY3s work with a primary care doctor in a more suburban practice during their month to understand better the business side of medicine and how to manage career challenges such as volume, billing, and office management.
+The PGY3s work with a primary care doctor in a more suburban practice during their month to better understand the business side of medicine and how to manage career challenges such as volume, billing, and office management.
+PGY3s also rotate in a controlled substance clinic, which is based in a rural primary care setting with board certified addiction medicine providers.

 Our PGY2s and PGY3s also participate in at-home after-hours call with back up from attendings to learn this important skill while they are residents.
 The track also includes a home visit experience with a geriatrician to see patients in a different clinical environment and help establish goals of care.
 Each ambulatory block, the primary care residents have an additional primary care didactics session for more dedicated education in primary care topics.
 Finally, all primary care residents receive a half day during their clinical week to participate in community engagement in Camden to better learn the lived experience of their patients.